Main Content Start

 Assist with LIFE Program as needed; including, but not limited to:

-- Creating content for program social media pages using Canvas
+- Creating content for program social media pages using Canva

 - Monitoring and updating program social media pages, including posting information about upcoming events, responding to direct messages from students, interacting with students and supporters, etc.

-- Planning, setting up, and working LIFE Program events
+- Assisting with planning, setting up, and executing LIFE Program events

 Assist with Hispanic outreach initiatives as needed; including, but not limited to: